CloudMining/outastracoin/doc/build-osx.md

 Other commands:

-    ./litecoind --help  # for a list of command-line options.
+    ./outastracoind --help  # for a list of command-line options.
-    ./litecoind -daemon # to start the litecoin daemon.
+    ./outastracoind -daemon # to start the outastracoin daemon.
-    ./litecoind help    # When the daemon is running, to get a list of RPC commands
+    ./outastracoind help    # When the daemon is running, to get a list of RPC commands